joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 ### Future Sin Future Grace: Far From God

+Let me shoot straight: we are not just people.
+None of us were born good.
+No, not even one.

-I am going on a short limb to say that I don't think anybody here has ever been in a situation where you put yourself in danger in order of someone else to live.
+And, to that end, I am going on a short limb to say that I don't think anybody here has ever been in a situation where you put yourself in danger in order of someone else to live.
 If you have, share with us afterwards because that would be an awesome story.

 I was a kid of the 80s where I was constantly exposed to the greatest movie genre ever to be invented: The Action Movie!
-And man, you saw so many movies where someone gives their own life so someone else would live, that you grew up thinking, "Man, this is just life for now on.
+And man, as fan of the genre, you got to see so many movies where someone gives their own life so someone else would live, that you grew up thinking, "Man, this is just life for now on.
 Just psych yourself to take one for the team."

-And I am a US Air Force vet.
-I didn't see action like that.
+And I am a US Air Force vet, I didn't see action like that.

 And in these action movies, it was someone being saved was if not a good person, at least someone redeemable.